5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 The above is an example.
 Imagine these two different scenarios:

 1. You want to extract everything from a log file that's a date.
-You know that every record, if it carries a date at all, will start with the date, and you can savely assume that the dates are correctly saved in international date format.
+You know that every record, if it carries a date at all, will start with the date, and you can safely assume that the dates are correctly saved in international date format.

 1. You allow the user to enter her date of birth in a dialog box.